wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 In this Lab, we will go through the tasks that are required to complete the basic email configuration.
 You will be able to initiate an email to the Contact Center and be able to accept/respond to the email by logging in as an agent.

 In this lab you will be configuring **Gmail** Account settings, Email Assets, Entry Point and corresponding workflows.
-All those steps are require for connecting the Email account with our application.
+All those steps are required for connecting the Email account with our application.

 ### Pre-requisite

-1. You recived an admin credentials to configure in Managment Portal and Webex Connect.
+1. You received an admin credentials to configure in Management Portal and Webex Connect.
-2. You recived an an Email account credentials.
+2. You received Email account credentials.
-3. You have successfully compleated the previus Lab1 **Preconfiguration**.
+3. You have successfully compleated the previous Lab1 **Preconfiguration**.

 ### Quick Links